katahiromz/vista2xp/README.txt

 It modifies the IAT (Import Address Table) of EXE/DLL files.

+- If any Vista+ kernel32 functions, importing of kernel32.dll will be altered to v2xker32.dll.
+- If any Vista+ comctl32 functions, importing of comctl32.dll will be altered to v2xctl32.dll.
+- If any Vista+ user32 functions, importing of user32.dll will be altered to v2xu32.dll.

+You can check the IAT by dumpbin /imports of Visual Studio Command Prompt.

 ## How to use?

 1. Open vista2xp.exe program file.
 A dialog box will be open.